Politics and Media in East Asia MA

 Knowledge about both political and media trends in East Asia is highly valuable for careers in the media industry, journalism, consulting, and NGOs, specializing in East Asia and the Pacific region.
 They will also be excellent candidates for government posts, including Ministries of Foreign Affairs, Cultural Affairs, Defence, Intelligence, Home Office, and Customs.
 Its broad conceptual training will also prepare students for further studies in the doctoral level in the field of politics and media.

 You will be able to take 3 - 6 optional modules (60 credits), these may include the following

-* The example modules listed above may be subject to change in future years.
 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.